bobby-saul/yeti-free/README.md

 ## Game Play

-Catch and eat skiers by moving around the mountain slopes to gain points and keep your health up.
-Avoid harmful objects to lose health.
-See how many points you can rack up!
+Catch and eat skiers by moving around the mountain slope to gain points and keep your health up.
+Avoid harmful objects that take your points and health.
+See how many points you can rack up in the 10 45 second levels!

 ## Developer Notes